Tony-create1/ReMoT/README.md

-# ReMoT: Reinforcement Learning with Motion Contrast Triplets
+# CVPR2026 Highlight ReMoT: Reinforcement Learning with Motion Contrast Triplets

 This repository provides the **dataset**, **model**, and **evaluation code** accompanying our paper: